fhdsl/Intro_to_R/docs/02-lesson2.md

 In the exercise this past week, you looked at a new operation to subset elements of a vector using brackets.

-**Execution rule for vector brackets**:

-*Evaluate the expression in the bracket first.
-The return value of the expression in the bracket, which must be a numeric or a numeric vector, dictates which elements of the vector to return.*

 Inside the bracket is either a single numeric value or an a **numerical indexing vector** containing numerical values.
+They dictate which elements of the vector to return.

 ```r